emcmanus/flashsdl/README.markdown

 ##Install##

-Right now this is a manual process.
-After building the library, copy `sdl/libSDL.a` to your Alchemy /lib directory.
+After building the library, there are two ways to install the library.

+1) Copy `sdl/libSDL.a` to your Alchemy /lib directory.
 Copy all header files in sdl/include to your Alchemy /include file.
 In my setup, this is ~/alchemy/usr/local/[lib/ or include/].

+or

+2) Edit Alchemy/achacks/sdl-config to return the proper paths to libSDL.a and the headers.
+When you've done this wrong, your application's ./configure will probably let you know.

 ##Porting your SDL application to FlashSDL###